 Section 1.
 Members and Functions

-The Executive Committee shall be composed of the state officers, the Health Science State Education Administrator, HOSA State Advisor, Health Science Education Specialist, State HOSA Competitive Events Coordinator, and state officers’ advisors.
+The Executive Committee shall be composed of the state officers, the Health Science State Education Administrator, HOSA State Advisor, Health Science Education Specialist, and state officers’ advisors.
 The functions of the State Executive Committee are to:

 Interpret the national program and to promote the chapter participation in carrying out goals and objectives.